Comments Off on Enjoying a Mountain Bike Ride in Pine, AZ!

 The China Study—Revised and Expanded Edition presents a clear and concise message of hope as it dispels a multitude of health myths and misinformation.
 The basic message is clear.
 The key to a long, healthy life lies in three things: breakfast, lunch, and dinner.

-Comments Off on Currenty Reading: The China Study REVISED!
+Comments Off on Finished Reading: The China Study REVISED!

 Comments Off on Over 40?
 Train Smart!
 Microtrauma!